up

 Read More

-Prevention provides conflict resolution, mediation, financial assistance, housing location, and case management to County residents at risk of or experiencing homelessness.
+This program seeks to prevent the loss of housing by providing conflict resolution, mediation, financial assistance, housing location, and case management to County residents at risk of homelessness.
 The program's focus is to partner with families and individuals to resolve their housing emergency through creative problem-solving.
-State and County grants are provided to prevent evictions and utility...
+State and County grants...

 Read More